EDC-BITM/EDC-BITM/README.md

-# edc
+# EDC, BIT Mesra
-website for edc
+The official website of Entrepreneurship Development Cell, Birla Institute of Technology, Mesra